Attached Growth Process for biological wastewater treatment

 Moving Bed Biofilm Reactor (MBBR) utilizes specially designed plastic carrier element having different geometry and surface area for biofilm attachment on it.
 These tiny carrier elements or media are held in suspension throughout the reactor by providing turbulent energy provided due to aeration, liquid recirculation, or mechanical mixing.
 The MBBR reactor is usually filled with one third or two third volume with carrier element.

 The traditional MBBR process is a once through system and there is no sludge recycle like conventional activated sludge process which results in simplicity of operation and numerous alternatives of clarifiers can be utilized with once through MBBR process.

-Advantages of MBBR process:
+Advantages of MBBR Technology:

 - Like other attached growth process, MBBR help to promote development of highly specialized active biofilms based on the reactor conditions.
-This highly specialized active biomass results in higher removal efficiencies and higher process stability reducing the foot print of the reactor.
+This highly specialized active biomass results in higher reduction efficiencies and higher process stability reducing the foot print of the reactor.

 - MBBR process has much simplified flow process sheet as activated sludge process allowing multiple reactors to configure in flow through series arrangement.
-This arrangement helps achieving multiple treatment targets like BOD removal, nitrification.
+This arrangement helps achieving multiple treatment targets like BOD reduction, nitrification.

 - As it is once through flow process, instead of conventional clarifiers, advance clarification process like lamella and Dissolved Air flotation (DAF) can be utilized as solids separation step.

-Application of MBBR process:
+Application of MBBR Technology:

 MBBR process is a versatile biological attached growth process which can be utilized for various applications as below.
 Over the past three decades, there are hundreds of successful wastewater treatment plants working worldwide based on MBBR process.